AntonSynytsia/MSPhysics/README.md

 ##Overview

 MSPhysics is a physics simulation tool similar to SketchyPhysics.
-Unlike, SketchyPhysics, MSPhysics has a far more advanced scripting API.
+Unlike SketchyPhysics, MSPhysics has a far more advanced scripting API.
 When it came to creating FPS type games in SP, scripters were limited to having control over user input.
 Scripters had to add extra work-around code in order to gain control